slu4coder/The-Minimal-64-Home-Computer/Revision 1.2/readme.md

-# Hardware revision 1.2
+# Hardware Revision 1.2

-See the 'Minimal 64 Reference Manual' for the bill of materials (BOM).
+For the bill of materials (BOM) please refer to the 'Minimal 64 Reference Manual' section 'Hardware':